yoadsimon/resume_creator/tests/README.md

 # Resume Creator API Tests

-This directory contains test scripts for the Resume Creator API, focusing on testing the LangChain integration and other features.
+This directory contains test scripts for the Resume Creator API, focusing on testing the core functionality and features.

 ## Test Structure